openstack/releases/doc/source/reference/reviewer_guide.rst

 version number?
 If the request includes multiple deliverables it is OK to include a team name and date.

+Usually Adding new deliverable file is not allowed on stable branches.
+Adding a new deliverable is only allowed during the current series' life cycle or only for EOL tagging purpose.

 The Validation Report
 =====================